the-magnificents/04-02-2021-Carpentry-for-HGIS/README.md

 ```

-# Preparing for the workshop
-During this workshop, we will be working with some tools and programs that will need to be installed before we begin. **The checklist below should be completed prior to Day 1 of the workshop** in order to be ready to go :)

 ## Pre-workshop Checklist
 *all of these steps should be taken before Day 1 starts.
 These programs and files will be all we need to complete all three days of the workshop*